AlistairBoettiger/Protocols/STORMbuffers.md

 >
 > **Pyranose Oxidase is more expensive but ensures stable buffer pH in buffers exposed to air.
 Glucose oxidase will cause buffer pH to drop rapidly (pH ~4 or less) if exposed to air for a few hours.

+### MEA buffer
+* Dissolve 77 mg MEA (a.k.a. cysteamine, Sigma-Aldrich) in 360 mM HCl for a 1M stock solution.
+* make fresh before use.
+* use at 10 mM final concentration instead of BME

-## Imaging with 750 dyes
+## Recommendations for imaging with 750 dyes
-* For cy7, prepare STORM buffer as above.
+* For cy7, prepare STORM buffer as above with COT.
 Replace 5 uL BME with 5 uL of 1M MEA.
-* For Alexa 750 prepare STORM buffer as above.
+* For Alexa 750 prepare STORM buffer as above with COT.
 Replace 5 uL BME with 2 uL of 1M MEA.
    - if dyes are still dimmer than desired, decrease to 1 uL of 1M MEA per 500 uL buffer.

 ## TCEP Buffer

 *   0.2 M Tris pH 9  (200 uL Tris 1M pH 9.0)
 *   1 mM Methyl viologen.
 (10 uL of 0.1 M stock.
-Currently make fresh from powder.)
+Make fresh from powder.)
 (25.7 mg / mL)  (Toxic!)
 *   1 mM Ascorbic Acid (10 uL of 0.1 M stock.
-Currently make fresh from powder.)
+Make fresh from powder.)
 (17.6 mg/mL)
 *   25 mM TCEP (50 uL of a 0.5 M stock vial.  $5/vial, use fresh, no more than 1 day).
 *   1% Glox (usual strength.
 10 uL in 1 mL)
 *   5% glucose